 The True Impact of Domestic Violence on Children

-Most of you may know that exposure to domestic violence is rather detrimental to children.
+Most people are aware that exposure to domestic violence is rather detrimental to children.
 Specifically, such exposure often leads to significant behavioral problems in children, including verbal and physical aggression toward others.
 Children exposed to domestic violence are at greater risk for developing symptoms of anxiety and depression.
 These children are also more disobedient at home and at school and tend to have poor academic performance, as well as difficulty in relating to others.

 The following statistics are very concerning.
 According to research, in the past decade, domestic violence, or intimate partner violence has become recognized as a serious public health issue in the United States.
 Domestic violence affects 3 to 4 million individuals every year in this country alone.
 Millions more are affected due to the children and family who witness the abuse.
 Each year 3.3 million children witness domestic partner abuse and 50 to 70 percent of the perpetrators also abuse their children.
 Domestic violence is a leading cause of serious injury to women, killing as many as 4,000 women each year.
 Twenty-five percent of the murders in this country are related to domestic violence which represents the largest segment of unreported crime in the United States (1).

-Research show that children who have been exposed to maltreatment and other adverse childhood experiences, such as domestic violence are at increased risk for various negative adult health outcomes, including cancer, liver disease, substance abuse, and depression.
-Research analyses showed that exposure to adverse childhood experiences is strongly associated with externalizing and internalizing behaviors and likelihood of ADHD diagnosis in middle childhood.
-A study completed by Hunt TK, Slack KS, Berger LM provides evidence that children as young as 9 begin to show behavioral problems after exposure to early childhood adversities.
-(2).
+Research show that children who have been exposed to maltreatment and other adverse childhood experiences, such as domestic violence are at an increased risk for various negative adult health outcomes, including cancer, liver disease, substance abuse, and depression.
+Research analyses showed that exposure to adverse childhood experiences is strongly associated with externalizing and internalizing behaviors and likelihood of Attention Deficit/Hyperactivity Disorder diagnosis in middle childhood.
+A study completed by Hunt TK, Slack KS, and Berger LM provides evidence that children as young as 9 begin to show behavioral problems after exposure to early childhood adversities (2).

 Sources for this article: